267: Raw String Syntax

 Syntax

-A raw string representing a string S is a sequence of characters #"X"S"X", where X is some sequence of characters not containing ", and the sequence of characters "X" appear exactly twice in the sequence, right after the first # and as a suffix of the string.
+A raw string representing a string S is a sequence of characters #"X"S"X", where X is some sequence of characters not containing ", and the sequence of characters "X" appear exactly twice in the sequence, right after the first # and as a suffix of the sequence.
 It cannot appear anywhere else in the sequence.

 ⟨raw string (X)⟩#" X " ⟨raw string internal (X)⟩ " X "